 Powell’s Showdown with Cataract Canyon – The 1869 Expedition

-After journeying 538 miles down the Green River, the nine-man crew floated their three wooden boats out of Stillwater Canyon to meet the Colorado River.
-The expedition began this odyssey from Green River, Wyoming, rowing into The Great Unknown to map what was left of the immaculate Wild West.
+After journeying 538 miles down the Green River, the nine-man crew floated their three wooden boats out of Stillwater Canyon to meet the Colorado.
+Their odyssey began in Green River, Wyoming, where they began rowing into The Great Unknown to map what was left of the immaculate Wild West.

 They were a bewilderingly resilient pack of Civil War veterans ranging from 18 to 35 years-old.
 After Lodore Canyon’s frothing beasts and fires, Desolation Canyon’s ominous heights, and two months of rotten meals, the unsuspecting crew was surprisingly prepared for the upcoming chaos.

-Cataract Canyon would greet Powell’s 1869 expedition with unwelcome warmth, scenes steeped in poetic pennings, and the most petrifying hydraulics on this side of the continent.
-The Colorado River was what they’d come for, and this canyon was the portal to the only thing they knew waiting on the other side— the Gulf of California.
+Cataract Canyon would greet Powell’s 1869 expedition with unwelcomed warmth, scenes steeped for poetic pennings, and the most petrifying hydraulics this side of the continent.
+The Colorado River was what they’d come for, and this canyon was the portal to the only thing they knew to be waiting on the other side— the Gulf of California.

 July 16th, Junction City